pokvful/football-league-manager/README.md

 # Creating mock data

 When you want to create new or more mock data, you need to do some stuff.
 First, you need to create an account on [mockaroo.com](https://mockaroo.com/).
-When you did this, you need to ask Joram to get access to the project.
+When you have done this, you need to ask Joram to get access to the project.
 You can use mockaroo to mock the following tables:

 - `CITY`;
 - `COACH`;